Blog

 How Resonant Storytelling Weaves Magic and Logic

-By weaving together magic and logic, you can engage readers’ hearts as well as their minds—not just one or the other.
+By weaving together magic and logic, nonfiction authors and subject-matter experts can engage readers’ hearts as well as their minds—not just one or the other.
 If you do it well, you can engage their minds in service to their hearts.

 The Paradox of Language